edwin170/downr1n/README.md

 ---

 # Dependencies
-- please exeucte this command: python3 -m pip install fastapi aiohttp ujson wikitextparser uvicorn pyimg4.
+- please execute this command: python3 -m pip install fastapi aiohttp ujson wikitextparser uvicorn pyimg4.
 - A disabled passcode on A10 and A11 devices.
 - unzip, python3, libimobiledevice-utils, libusbmuxd-tools, xz-utils.
-- An .iPSW file containing iOS 14 or 15.
+- An .iPSW file containing iOS 15, 14, 13.
 - A device running macOS or a Linux distro.
 It is recommended to use macOS, as it is likely more stable and faster.

 # Issues Putting Device in PwnDFU Mode